ENSTA-U2IS-AI/torch-uncertainty/docs/source/contributing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-For now, we intend to follow scikit-learn style API for post-processing methods (except that we use a validation dataset for now).
-You can get inspiration from the already implemented `temperature-scaling <https://github.com/ENSTA-U2IS/torch-uncertainty/blob/dev/torch_uncertainty/post_processing/calibration/temperature_scaler.py>`_.
+For now, we intend to follow scikit-learn style API for post-processing methods (except that we use a validation dataset instead of a numpy array).
+You may get inspiration from the already implemented `temperature-scaling <https://github.com/ENSTA-U2IS/torch-uncertainty/blob/dev/torch_uncertainty/post_processing/calibration/temperature_scaler.py>`_.